amromics/amrviz/README.md

 -->
 ## Usage with docker
 ### Prepare folder structure
-AMRVIz need to mount 4 folder : downloaded database folder, examples folder (input folder), output folder, web-app working folder.
+AMRVIz need to mount 4 folders : downloaded database folder, examples folder (input folder), output folder, web-app working folder.
 For first time running, keep database,output and web-app data folders are empty.
-Organize input files and tsv files listing samples in examples folder with (like examples folder in git repo).
+Organize input files and tsv files listing samples in examples folder (like examples folder in git repo).
 While using AMRVIZ, do not modify database folder and web-app folder.

 ### To run the pipeline